eliasnogueira/restassured-workshop-3h/docs/better-architecture/lab1.md

 ### :material-play-box-multiple-outline: Steps

-1. In the `se.jfokus.workshop` package create a Java class named `RestApiClientBuilder`
+1. In the `com.workshop` package create a Java class named `RestApiClientBuilder`
 2. Add the following code inside it
     ```java
     import io.restassured.builder.RequestSpecBuilder;